stella3d/job-system-cookbook/README.md

 This demo implements 4 different effects , all based around operating on a pixel only if it's color channel value is over some threshold

+To change the color thresholds, select the `WebcamDisplay` in the heirarchy of the example scene & check out the `Webcam Processing` component.
+You can also change the scanline effect as well as select a webcam resolution that works for you there.

 ### [Change Mesh Vertices & Normals Every Frame](Assets/Scripts/MeshComplexParallel.cs)

 Modify all vertices & normals of a mesh in parallel every frame.